How Water Affects Your Coffee Brew

 Option 2: Try Out The Least Complicated Way Of Building Your Own Water

 Purchase some Third Wave Water (TWW) packets (Light Roast/Classic Profile) and put one packet into one gallon of distilled water.
-This will give you approximately 55 ppm calcium (expressed as CaCO3 - all of the measurements in this post will follow this convention), 75 ppm magnesium, and 40 ppm alkalinity; or simply 130 ppm GH, 40 ppm alkalinity.
+This will give you approximately 55 ppm calcium (expressed as CaCO3 - all of the measurements in this post will follow this convention), 75 ppm magnesium, and 40 ppm alkalinity; or simply 130 ppm GH, 40 ppm KH.
 We’ll ignore the very small amount of sodium in here for now.
 This should give you coffee that tastes pretty good.
 If it doesn’t, then your brew recipe/technique or the coffee that you are using may be the issue.
 But the key thing here is to compare this to the Brita coffee.
 If the Brita coffee tasted better, just stop there (unless you want to nerd out for the sake of nerding out).
 It is extremely unlikely that you will get your coffee to taste noticeably better by truly building your own customer water.
 But, if this water makes coffee that tastes significantly better than the Brita coffee, you have pretty bad tap water and you may want to keep experimenting.

 Option 3: Try out Lotus Water Drops